l0rd/blog/posts/docker-build-in-kata.md

 groups=
 ```

+## Create a simple Dockerfile

-Now I would like to create a simple Dockerfile that runs a command, runs a script from the build context the and finally use `dnf` to install a package:
+Now I would like to create a simple `Dockerfile` that executes a command, runs a script from the build context and finally use `dnf` to install a package

 ```Dockerfile
 FROM fedora:33